 If there is an order in the case, the child support worker receives an alert on DAIL stating "Employment received from new hire directory - See ACTN and send income withholding, if applicable."
 The worker must immediately check the name and SSN and other relevant information to make sure the information is for the correct person and case.
 The child support worker must view ACTN, enter the employer information on EMPL, and verify.
 If the case meets the criteria for income withholding per Volume VI policy, an income withholding order, a Delinquency Notice (A750) and a record of accounting (if applicable), must be transmitted within two (2) business days electronically or by first class mail to the employer and to the noncustodial parent.
-The income withholding portion of this chapter.
+The income withholding order will be issued automatically by METSS if it meets the criteria listed in the Income Withholding portion of this chapter.
 When METSS issues the income withholding order, all case workers with a case involving the noncustodial parent receive an alert stating: "Employer income withholding notice sent based on NDNH/SDNH info-Use ACTN to view notice."